 The non-profit version of these services provide referrals to lawyers with appropriate experience in the subject matter of the representation while providing other client protections, such as complaint procedures or malpractice insurance requirements.
 Many of these non-profit services are approved by an appropriate regulatory authority as affording adequate protections for the public and prospective clients.

 For example, the American Bar Association's Model Supreme Court Rules Governing Lawyer Referral Services and Model Lawyer Referral and Information Service Quality Assurance Act (requiring that organizations that are identified as lawyer referral services:

-In recent years, Florida has seen a dramatic growth in the for-profit lawyer referral services.
+In recent years, Florida has seen dramatic growth in for-profit lawyer referral services.
 The for-profit lawyer referral service brought an increase in public concern as to both the misleading nature of the activities of these services and the potential harm they may cause to people who need a qualified attorney to handle their legal matter.